dop/trivia-wiki/Known-Differences.md

    ...))
 ```

-This `quasiquote`-based pattern checks if the first element is `forall` and so on, but when it comes to `(total-cost)` it expands to a standard quote because there are no commas inside `(total-cost)`.
-This makes `(total-cost)` a pattern that is equivalent to `(list total-cost)` rather than `(list 'total-cost)`, and eventually the `eq`-check against `'total-cost` is not performed.
+~This `quasiquote`-based pattern checks if the first element is `forall` and so on, but when it comes to `(total-cost)` it expands to a standard quote because there are no commas inside `(total-cost)`.
+This makes `(total-cost)` a pattern that is equivalent to `(list total-cost)` rather than `(list 'total-cost)`, and eventually the `eq`-check against `'total-cost` is not performed.~

-I am currently considering the removal of quoted cons from this extension, or a way to circumvent it by making `quasiquote` recognize the quoted literal.
-(2017/11/3)
+~I am currently considering the removal of quoted cons from this extension, or a way to circumvent it by making `quasiquote` recognize the quoted literal.
+(2017/11/3)~

+Now, elements in list constants are not treated as patterns.
+Use trivia.quasiquote instead.
+(2018/5/31)

 ## Assoc and Property Patterns